docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/suites.rst

 GPU Device Suite
 ================================================================================

 This suite provides info on any GPU devices available.
-For example, GetDeviceInfo() al- lows an effect/transition to see if the device supports OpenCL or CUDA.
+For example, GetDeviceInfo() allows an effect/transition to see if the device supports OpenCL or CUDA.

 Use this suite to get exclusive access to a device using AcquireExclusiveDeviceAccess and ReleaseExclusiveDeviceAccess.
 If needed, you can reconcile devices using the outDeviceHandle passed back from GetDeviceInfo().

 Device memory should ideally be allocated through this suite.
 In some cases you may find it more efficient to use a texture / image object as the source.
 With CUDA, you can bind a texture reference to an existing linear buffer.
-With OpenCL, you can create an image object from an ex- isting 2D buffer object using image_2d_from_buffer.
+With OpenCL, you can create an image object from an existing 2D buffer object using image_2d_from_buffer.
 Temporary allocations are also fine but may be rather slow.

 ----